When You Enter Your Email...

 At Christmas time in 1944, while millions of men and women slept safe and sound in their beds in North America, thousands of young men faced the toughest task of their lives in the Battle of the Bulge.
 It was the largest and bloodiest battle fought by American soldiers in World War II.

 They had stormed the beaches at Normandy.
 They had marched over 200 miles in the race to Berlin.
-They lost allies, brothers, scores of friends.
+They lost friends, scores of friends.
 And now, in the dead of winter, deep in the Ardennes forest, caught by surprise (at Christmas time no less), they were being attacked and pushed back like never before.

 But what were they going to do?
 Quit?